 The North Suburbs — also known as the North Shore — is north of the city and includes Evanston, Wilmette, Kenilworth, Northbrook, Lake Forest, Winnetka, and Glencoe.

-Northwest Suburbs — Schaumburg, Arlington Heights, Des Plaines, Niles, Buffalo Grove, Rosemont, and Palatine.
+The Northwest Suburbs — Schaumburg, Arlington Heights, Des Plaines, Niles, Buffalo Grove, Rosemont, and Palatine.

 The West Suburbs, which hug the most western border of the city, include Maywood, Berwyn, Oak Park, Melrose Park, Cicero, Oak Brook, and Naperville.